andrewpfunk/serverless-tutorial/README.md

 ~~~

 - Click Commit changes
   - Note: this is the minimal amount of code needed to call our serverless function and place the result in localStorage before initializing the app.
-In a real application it would be better to redesign the app to account for the database integration.
+In a real application it might be better to create a new class that connects to the database with error handling and manages data synchronization.

 - View the updated web app at: https://*random-project-name*.netlify.app
   - Note: the web app will no longer work on GitHub because it now uses a serverless function provided by Netlify.
 If you open the app at https://*username*.github.io and look in the JavaScript console you will see an error like "/.netlify/functions/loadTodos:1  Failed to load resource: the server responded with a status of 404 ()"